learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ```

 ## Update your function to include an option for normalization.
-When the normalization parameter is set to True, your function should return percentages for the each label class in the visual rather then raw counts.
+When the normalization parameter is set to True, your function should return percentages for each label class in the visual rather than raw counts.

 ```python